facebook/react-native/docs/Libraries.md

 ### Step 3

-The first two steps will be enough for all libraries that we ship we Ract Native but PushNotificationIOS and LinkingIOS.
+The first two steps will be enough for all libraries that we ship we React Native but PushNotificationIOS and LinkingIOS.
 Why is that?

 Most of the libraries we ship are not statically referenced anywhere in the